 Where to Donate Old or Unwanted Books

-Libraries: This may seem like a no-brainer, but before you donate any gently used reads to the library, consider contacting them first to see what they are looking for or currently accepting.
+This may seem like a no-brainer, but before you donate any gently used reads to the library, consider contacting them first to see what they are looking for or currently accepting.
 Most local libraries also have Friends of the Library groups that host book sales which your donations can help support.
 "Little Free Libraries are extraordinary places to donate old books," Kamya notes, also sharing that the nonprofit's book-sharing boxes are free and open 24 hours a day, seven days a week in underserved communities.
 "You can find one by going to littlefreelibrary.org and using the map to search for libraries.
 Just by typing in your zip code, you can see what libraries are in or around your area."

 Some bookstores accept donations—but do a Google search in advance to be sure—as Mullen explains that dropping unsolicited reads off then makes the store responsible for them.
-Community thrift stores or local Goodwill and Salvation Army branches will often happily accept old and unwanted books.
-You'll not only be sharing the gift of literacy, but also helping support local job training programs and social aid efforts.
+Community thrift stores or local Goodwill and Salvation Army branches will often happily accept book donations, too.
+Plus, you'll be sharing the gift of literacy and also helping support local job training programs and social aid efforts.

-Better World Books: With thousands of drop-off sites across the U.S. and the U.K., this e-retailer not only collects and sells gently used books, but also matches every book purchase with a donation to someone in need-over 26,400,000 donations to date.
-By teaming up with non-profit literacy partners, like Room to Read and the National Center for Families Learning, they continue to help fund literacy efforts worldwide, while also being eco-conscious (like offsetting carbon costs of shipping books!).
+With thousands of drop-off sites across the United States and the United Kingdom, the e-retailer Better World Books not only collects and sells gently used books, but also matches every book purchase with a donation to someone in need.
+By teaming up with nonprofit literacy partners, like Room to Read and the National Center for Families Learning, they continue to help fund literacy efforts worldwide, while also being eco-conscious (like offsetting carbon costs of shipping books!).

-For those dust-collecting duplicates sitting on your shelf to books you bought and just never got around to, various do-good organizations -like Project Night Night which helps create care-kits for homeless children and teens-will gladly collect any new reads.
+For those dust-collecting duplicates sitting on your shelf to books you bought and just never got around to reading, various organizations—like Project Night Night, which helps create care-kits for homeless children and teens—will gladly accept any new reads.
 The Books for Kids Foundation also collects new children's books to help promote literacy among children in at-risk and low-income communities through library-building, reading programs, and more.

 While most book-collecting organizations may accept a variety of books, many also tend to avoid items like magazines, textbooks, or encyclopedias.
 Instead, consider item-specific organizations like MagazineLiteracy.org, the first and only global magazine literacy campaign, or Textbook for Change which collects post-secondary textbooks and course packs to help campus libraries in East Africa.
 Have a hunch that your older books may even be rare (and valuable!)?
-Click here to read more about how to tell, and what to do.
+Visit the American Library Association to learn how to tell, and what to do.